 In the context of climate change adaptation, a scalable approach involves primarily the degree of uncertainty and the efforts made to reduce that uncertainty.
 Uncertainty is inherent in the outcomes of any risk assessment, and uncertainty associated with projecting future climate conditions adds a further significant degree of uncertainty.
-Collection of more comprehensive datasets on observed climate conditions and the conduct of more comprehensive modelling of projected future climate conditions can help to reduce uncertainty.
+Collection of more comprehensive datasets on observed climate conditions can help to reduce uncertainty.
 However, such a reduction in uncertainty is not always necessary or possible.